hashicorp/terraform/website/docs/configuration/provider-requirements.html.md

 * `version` - a [version constraint](#version-constraints) specifying
   which subset of available provider versions the module is compatible with.

 -> **Note:** The `required_providers` object syntax described above was added in Terraform v0.13.
 Previous versions of Terraform used a single string instead of an object, with the string specifying only a version constraint.
 For example, `mycloud = "~> 1.0"`.
 Explicit provider source addresses are supported only in Terraform v0.13 and later.
+If you want to write a module that works with both Terraform v0.12 and v0.13, see [v0.12-Compatible Provider Requirements](#v012-compatible-provider-requirements) below.

 ### Source Addresses